Ocean's Thirteen: Plot

-While they can implement various rigging mechanisms into the casino, Danny and his crew would be stopped by the Greco, a state-of-the-art computer system that monitors the gamblers' biometric responses and detects cheating.
+While they can implement various rigging mechanisms into the casino, Danny and his crew can be stopped by the Greco, a state-of-the-art artificial intelligence computer system that monitors gamblers' biometric responses and detects cheating.
 To disrupt the Greco, they plan to use a magnetron disguised as a cell phone as a gift to Bank.
-They also obtain the drilling machine used to bore the Channel Tunnel to simulate an earthquake under the casino, ensuring evacuation of the premises.
-Their plan on opening night is to have Bank inadvertently disrupt the Greco by using his new phone, initiate their rigged machines as well as dealers on their payroll, and then simulate the earthquake to force the evacuation so players leave with their winnings.
+They also obtain the drilling machine used to bore the Channel Tunnel to simulate an earthquake under the casino to evacuate the premises.
+Their plan on opening night is to have Bank inadvertently disrupt the Greco with his new phone, initiate their rigged machines, as well as dealers on their payroll, and simulate the earthquake to force the evacuation, so that players leave with their winnings.

 Shortly before opening night, the drill breaks down.
 The team is forced to ask Terry Benedict, their previous target, for funds to buy a replacement.
-He offers the funds for a portion of the take as he dislikes Bank, and demands they steal Bank's private diamond collection in celebration of his Five Diamond Awards.
+He offers the money for a portion of the take.
+He dislikes Bank and demands that they steal Bank's private diamond collection that celebrates his Five Diamond Awards.
 The jewels are secured in a case at the top of the casino.
-So, Ocean has Linus Caldwell seduce Bank's assistant, Abigail Sponder, to gain access to the case.
+Ocean has Linus Caldwell seduce Bank's assistant Abigail Sponder to gain access to the case.
 Secretly, Benedict contracts master thief François "The Night Fox" Toulour to intercept the diamonds.